Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - Fast, reliable customer service

-To achieve this last goal, many companies have been turning to chatbots, one of the biggest B2B technology trends to soar in 2020.
+To achieve this last goal, many companies have been turning to chatbots, one of the biggest B2B technology trends to soar during COVID.

 A chatbot is an AI software that can communicate live with a user on your website, app, and so on.
 It’s programmed to best answer any questions that the visitor has, and provides your site with a fast-responding customer service element.
 The AI can forward any questions received directly to your salespeople.

 Beyond just the chatbot, you want your website users to feel important on your site.
 Therefore, you should create clear and easy paths to follow that help educate your audience.
 You can achieve this through content marketing, a clear and informative services page, and other educational resources.